 After a car accident, all you want to do is to find some way to get your life back on track.
 You’re focused on your recovery, on getting back to work, and getting on with your life.
 The last thing you want to deal with is dealing with medical bills or your insurance company.
 If you could just put everything behind you, you would.

-Unfortunately, in order to get better, you need to get treatment, which can often be expensive.
-The insurance company isn’t giving you what you need and you know your only option is filing a personal injury claim, but where do you start?
+Unfortunately, to get better, you need to get treatment, which can often be expensive.
+The insurance company isn’t giving you what you need, and you know your only option is filing a personal injury claim, but where do you start?

 At Console and Associates, we can handle your claim so you can focus on getting better.
 Over the past 25 years, our Marlton personal injury lawyers helped thousands of clients in Marlton and the surrounding communities resolve their claims.

 We want our clients to understand what we do and why we do it.
 This gives you the power to make strategic decisions to help your case and your recovery.
 Before you start the legal process, let us help you learn more about our trial attorneys and the steps ahead of you.

 In a personal injury claim, a law firm negotiates with the insurance company in two phases to try and resolve your lawsuit.
 During litigation, they’ll negotiate with the insurance adjuster and attempt to settle the case out of court.
 If they can’t come to an agreement, a trial attorney will argue your car accident claim in front of a judge.

 Both litigators and trial attorneys are valuable when working with insurance companies; however, you want to make sure you have someone on your side who is going to fight until the end to make sure your case is settled fairly.